-\begin{definition}[Elkind et al.~\cite{elk-fal-sko-sli:j:multiwinner-properties}] A rule $\calR$ is \emph{weakly unanimous} if for each election $E = (C, V)$ and each committee size $k$, if each voter ranks the same set~$W$ of $k$~candidates on top (possibly in different order), then $W \in \calR(E, k)$. \end{definition}
+\begin{definition}[Elkind et al.~\cite{elk-fal-sko-sli:j:multiwinner-properties}] A rule $\calR$ is \emph{weakly unanimous} if for each election $E = (C, V)$ and each committee size $k$, if each voter ranks the same set~$W$ of $k$~candidates on top (possibly in a different order), then $W \in \calR(E, k)$. \end{definition}

 All voting rules which we consider in this paper are weakly unanimous (indeed, voting rules which are not weakly unanimous are somewhat ``suspicious'').
 Further, all our rules, except STV, satisfy the second condition from Definition~\ref{def:s-e}.
 For example, while winner determination for $\beta$-CC is indeed NP-hard, computing the score of a given committee can be done in polynomial time.
-We are ready to state and prove the main theorem of this section.
+With this background, we are ready to state and prove the main result of this section.

 \begin{theorem} Let $\calR$ be a $1$-robust scoring-efficient multiwinner rule.
-Then there is a polynomial-time computable rule $\calR'$ such that for each election $E$ and committee size $k$ we have $\calR'(E,k) \subseteq \calR(E,k)$. \end{theorem}
+Then there is a rule~$\calR'$ such that for each election~$E$ and committee size~$k$ we have $\calR'(E,k) \subseteq \calR(E,k)$ and the winner determination for~$\calR'$ is polynomial-time computable. \end{theorem}